 Evaluating Mortgage Payments

-Mortgage payments are very predictable under a fixed rate mortgage; however, under a variable mortgage, the rates can adjust yearly.
-Given that we are at historic low interest rates, it is very likely interest rates will rise.
-Between 2011 and 2014, interest rates changed 0.0032%, from 2008 to 2014 interest rates changed 1.33%, and from 2007 to 2014 interest changed 1.79%.
+Mortgage payments are very predictable under a fixed-rate mortgage.
+Under a variable mortgage, the rates can adjust yearly.
+Given current historically low-interest rates, it is very likely interest rates will rise in the near future.
+Between 2011 and 2014, interest rates changed 0.0032%.
+From 2008 to 2014, interest rates changed 1.33%, and interest rates changed 1.79% in the 2007 to 2014 time period.
 Add to this the fact that real estate taxes can change based on property assessments.
-If you owned a home in Philadelphia, you would have had an increase in your real estate taxes of approximately 19% compounded between 2010 and 2012, a period of just three years (10% in 2010, 4% in 2011 and 4% in 2012).
-This does not take into account that specifically under the City of Philadelphia’s AVI plan many home owners saw their annual real estate taxes increase as a result of reassessment.
+If you owned a home in Philadelphia, you would have had an increase in your real estate taxes of approximately 19% compounded between 2010 and 2012, a period of just three years (10% in 2010, 4% in 2011, and 4% in 2012).
+This does not even take into account that under the City of Philadelphia’s AVI plan, many homeowners saw their annual real estate taxes increase as a result of reassessment.

 Home Mortgage Interest Deduction

-The home mortgage interest deduction has been around a long time, but that doesn’t mean it will be here in 5, 10, 15 or 20 years from now.
+The home mortgage interest deduction has been around for a long time, but that doesn’t mean it will be here 5, 10, 15, or 20 years from now.
 A change in the mortgage deduction has been under discussion from the time of the Bush administration through the current Obama administration.
-In 2013, the Brookings Tax Policy Center advised Congress that “achieving a revenue neutral tax reform that reduces marginal tax rates significantly would be difficult or impossible to achieve without cutting back the mortgage interest deduction or some other equally popular and wider used provisions.”
+In 2013, the Brookings Tax Policy Center advised Congress that “achieving a revenue-neutral tax reform that reduces marginal tax rates significantly would be difficult or impossible to achieve without cutting back the mortgage interest deduction or some other equally popular and wider used provisions.”

-Buying or renting needs to be carefully evaluated family by family.
-There is no general answer to the question as the above discussion illustrates.
-Careful consideration based on specific individual family circumstances and finances are required before a determination can be made.
+Buying or renting needs to be carefully evaluated by individuals and families.
+There is no general answer to the question of buy vs rent as the above discussion illustrates.
+Careful consideration based on specific individual family circumstances and finances is required.
 In many circumstances, renting may be the most affordable alternative.